Parl-Network/parl-node/README.md

-# ZYTEX
+# ¨PARL
 All rights reserved to Xelis.

-Zytex is the first fork of Xelis : A blockchain made in Rust and powered by Tokio, using account model.
+Parl is the fork of Xelis : A blockchain made in Rust and powered by Tokio, using account model.

-To learn more, join our discord : https://discord.gg/zytex
+To learn more, join our discord : https://discord.gg/PARL

 ## Config